dgp1130/blog/src/www/posts/ctor.md

 possible in TypeScript and Java, but heavily discouraged because it means the subclass' implementation of that abstract method will be invoked before its constructor has a chance to initialize it.
-That benefit makes me believe that the lack of construction-time execution in a superclass is actually an improvement rather than a drawback.
+That benefit makes me believe that the lack of construction-time execution in a superclass is actually a feature rather than a bug.

 However, if the lack of construction-time computations really became an issue, some kind of `onConstruct()` method could be called which would enable the class